vmware-archive/pop/docs/source/topics/conf_integrate.rst

 the collision will be on key `poppy.test`.
 To overcome the collision we need to create a new key and potentially new options for the command.

-To use the override just define the override dict and pass it into `tools.conf.integrate`:
+To use the override just define the override dict and pass it into `pop.conf.integrate`:

 .. code-block:: python

     override = {'poppy.test': {'key': 'test2', 'options': ['--test2', '-T']}}
-    hub.tools.conf.integrate('poppy', override)
+    hub.pop.conf.integrate('poppy', override)

 Now the collisions are explicitly re-routed and fixed!